hashicorp/terraform-guides/infrastructure-as-code/k8s-cluster-openshift-aws/README.md

 Our target persona is a developer or operations engineer who wants to provision an OpenShift cluster into AWS.

 ## Challenge
-The [advanced installation method](https://docs.openshift.com/container-platform/3.7/install_config/install/advanced_install.html) for OpenShift uses ansible-playbook to deploy OpenShift.
+The [installation method](https://docs.openshift.com/container-platform/3.11/install/index.html) for OpenShift uses ansible-playbook to deploy OpenShift.
 Before doing that, the deployer must first provision some infrastructure and then configure an Ansible inventory file with suitable settings.
 Typically, ansible-playbook would be manually run on a bastion host even if a tool like Terraform had been used to provision the infrastructure.

 ## Solution
 This guide combines and completely automates the two steps mentioned above: